 We compete for government, university and corporate research contracts relating to a broad range of technologies.
 Competition for contract research is intense and the industry has few barriers to entry.
-We compete against a number of in-house research and development departments of major corporations, as well as a number of small, limited-service contract research providers.
+We compete against a number of in-house research and development departments of major corporations, as well as a number of small, limited-service contract research providers and companies backed by large venture capital firms.
 The contract research industry continues to experience consolidation, which has resulted in greater competition for clients.
 Increased competition might lead to price and other forms of competition that could harm our operating results.
 We compete for contract research on the basis of a number of factors, including reliability, past performance, expertise and experience in specific areas, scope of service offerings, technological capabilities and price.